-Referendum is a direct election system where the entire electorate is asked to vote on a specific issue generally having two alternative option to choose.
+Referendum is a direct election system where the entire electorate is asked to vote on a specific issue generally having two alternative options to choose.
 Alternatives simply tell either to Accept/say Yes or to Reject/say No to the proposal.

 Generally, a referendum is called to decide over an issue of massive public interest, when the situation requires a direct decision from common people and the popular one wins.

-Issues or questions asked in a referendum could be a sensitive political agenda such as declaring independence of a community or geographical area, adopting a new constitution, amendment of the constitution, repeal a law etc. or could be a daily life issue such as how long should shopping malls or public gathering centers be open.
+Issues or questions asked in a referendum could be a sensitive political agenda such as declaring the independence of a community or geographical area, adopting a new constitution, amendment of the constitution, repeal a law etc. or could be a daily life issue such as how long should shopping malls or public gathering centers be open.

 For advisory referendum, result helps the government or regulatory body to make the final decision.